Icons symbolize common actions, features, and themes throughout our app.

 |Jumbo||Used almost never in only expressive applications.|

-Icon has access to the full Seeds color palette when special circumstances call for it.
+Icons have access to the full Seeds color palette when necessary.

 Icons can act solely as visual indicators.